The not so secret rules of effective website design

 Building a search engine friendly site is the same as building a user-orientated site.
 This means use meaningful URLs, page titles, headers, image captions, anchor text and so on.

-Do NOT get sucking into paying for link building unless you have done your research or you will get ripped
+Do NOT get sucked into paying for link building unless you have done your research or you will get ripped off.

 But do not concentrate on Rule 10 at the expense of the others.